 Owners should ensure that the pool or pond is deep enough for the capybara to swim comfortably and has a non-slip surface to prevent accidents.
 The water should be changed frequently to avoid contamination by bacteria or parasites that can cause infections.

 In addition to swimming, capybaras also enjoy soaking in shallow water, especially during hot weather.
-Soaking helps them cool down and relaxes their muscles after physical activities.
+Soaking helps them cool down and relax their muscles after physical activities.
 Owners should provide a shallow basin filled with cool water for the capybara to soak in whenever needed.

 Grooming is another critical aspect of capybara care that owners must consider.
 Capybaras have sensitive skin that requires gentle grooming to prevent irritation or injury.
-Owners should brush the capybara’s fur regularly using a soft-bristled brush or comb.
+Owners should regularly brush the capybara’s fur using a soft-bristled brush or comb.

 Brushing removes loose hair, dirt, and debris from the fur while stimulating blood circulation on the skin’s surface.
 It also prevents the matting of the fur, which can cause discomfort and lead to skin infections.

-Owners should also trim the capybara’s nails regularly using nail clippers designed for small animals.
+Owners should also regularly trim the capybara’s nails using nail clippers designed for small animals.
 Long nails can cause discomfort when walking or swimming and may even lead to foot injuries if left untrimmed.

 Keeping a Capybara as a Pet: Pros and Cons